dimmyvi/secure-credential-transfer/charter.md

 Sufficient security measures should be embedded in the protocol in an effort to:

 - Ensure only the intended recipient is able to provision the credential
-- Ensure the credential can only be provisioned once (Anti-replay)
+- Ensure the credential can only be provisioned once (anti-replay)
 - Ensure the sender has intent to share (proof of the fact that the share initiation is attributed to a valid device and a user)

 The solution the WG comes up with must: